 - There is an implicit undervaluation or overvaluation of a commonly held stock.

 - The share of management ownership goes up or down.

 - Management control over cash goes up or down.

-- There are positive or negative signalling effects.
+- There are positive or negative signaling effects.

 Taking these into consideration, you can understand the effects of various types of trades.
 For example, when you exchange common stock for debt, you receive a net return of 14 percent.
 When you change common stock to preferred stock, the return is 8.2 percent.
 You should be able to evaluate the net effect, positive or negative, of various types of exchanges.

 Dual-class recapitalizations are even more intensive.
-They create a second class of common stock with limited voting rights, as well as a preferred claim within the company cash flow, via a high dividend.
+They create a second class of common stock with limited voting rights as well as a preferred claim within the company cash flow via a high dividend.
 For instance, the company may propose to create one type of share with five votes and another with only one vote but much higher dividends.
-Often, in these cases, it is the heirs or family who have the high-vote shares.
+In these cases, it is often the heirs or family who have the high-vote shares.

 Most of the time, the firm reveals a new setup as it gives out its voting shares to present shareholders.
 The shareholders then sell the limited right shares to the public, confirming the objective of the business' security.

 Another type of recapitalization is an equity recapitalization.
 In this situation, a company will issue new shares of its equity to raise funds that will be used to purchase debt securities back.
 For companies with high ratios of debt to equity, this move can be extremely beneficial.
 When the ratio is high, the company takes on a bigger burden in that all debt securities have interest that must be paid.
 Additionally, high levels of debt can make a company look less attractive to a potential investor because of the increased risk.